PantelisSfak/GHR/README.md

   	--adapter_train bottleneck_adapter
 ```

-There is the option to change adapter type.
+There is the option to change the adapter type.
 Adapters can also be removed and fine tune the transformer without freezing the weights of its layers.
 In order to achieve better results when fine-tuning the whole model, it is recomended to decrease the learning rate (lr=2e-5 could be used).
 Also apex `--fp16` is employed in order to accelerate training and prediction.
 To reproduce bert the bert_run_quac.py should be used.

 ## Evaluation

-The following example evaluates our trained model with the development set of QuAC.
 The example below, is for the evaluation of the development set of QUAC.
 It produces the file "pred.json".
 This file is used along with (scorer.py found in https://quac.ai/) for the official evaluation.

 ```bash